jpcsp/jpcsp/documents/README.txt

 3. Usage:

-The "File" menu allows you to load UMD images, homebrew from MemStick and any other file such as demos.
-The "Emulation" menu contains the run, pause and reset buttons for the emulator.
-The "Options" menu contains the "Screenshot" function, which allows you to take a screenshot of the current screen.
-It is then saved as [DiscID]_Snap_XXX.png in the current directory.
-The "Settings" allow you to change features such as HLE specific options or keyboard mapping.
-The "Save/Load Snapshot" functions capture and loads the current RAM memory and GPR registers' state to a file, so it can be used as an additional save option.
-The "Rotate" option is able to change the screen orientation accordingly to a chosen angle.
+The "File" menu allows you to load UMD images (Load UMD), homebrew applications (Load MemStick), and any other file such as demos (Load File).
+It also allows to capture and load the current RAM memory and GPR registers' state to a file, so it can be used as an additional save option (Save/Load Snapshot).

+The "Options" menu contains dedicated settings for "Video" (Rotate and Screenshot), "Audio" (Mute) and "Controls" features, as well as the "Configuration" menu.

+The "Debug" menu contains all the advanced features of the emulator such as the logger, the debugger and the memory viewer (see section 5.
+Advanced features).

+The "Cheats" menu allows you to apply cheats to the current application.

 The "Language" menu allows you to change the language of the emulator.
-The "Debug" menu contains all the advanced features of the emulator such as the debugger and the memory viewer.

 The "Help" menu contains the "About" window.

-Below the main window you can find the logger.
-This window keeps track of the instructions used by the running applications, so it contains useful debug information.
-You can change the logging level to OFF, INFO, WARN, ERROR, FATAL, DEBUG, TRACE or ALL.
-You can also export the listed information to a file.